foxfriends/conartist/web/README.md

 Change the `baseURL` in `src/Constants.elm` to point at the Heroku server to use that as the backend.
-Note that you still need a local server running to serve the actual document, but at least you can access the real database.
+Note that you still need a local server running to serve the actual document, but at least you can access the real database. __Please do not commit this if you change it__.

 ## Adding/upgrading dependencies